What you get

-- license plate reading from IP camera
+- automatic plate reading from video streams

 A read plate becomes structured data instead of a random frame in a video archive.